Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 8. You can now try launching steam using the Launch Steam file.
 It should open in silent mode - so check your system tray to see if it launched.
 Or, just click the Launch Foxhole file after a bit.
 9. Not working?
 Check the troubleshooting below, and be sure you followed every step here.

+# Autoclickers
+Now that you can launch Foxhole on your alts, it's time to launch OpenMultiBoxer.
+You will need to configure this program to look for your Foxhole game windows.
+When it is setup, it will rename the windows to OMB1, OMB2, etc. The autoclickers target these windows by their name.

 # Troubleshooting